alexunxus/DLSP_final/README.md

 ![plot](./figures/loss_compare.png)

-The x-axis of the figure shows the distribution of contrastive loss of a batch of images with adversarial attacks.
-The y values are the corresponding loss for the batch of images with counter-attacks.
-We can see that the contrastive loss is always improving as we perform the counter-attack.
+The x-axis of the figure shows the distribution of contrastive loss of batches of test images without correction.
+The y values are the corresponding loss for thosse with counter-attacks.
+We note that the contrastive loss is always improving as we perform the counter-attack.

 ## Part 6: Inference with SSL
 ```